 Medigap or Medicare Supplement Insurance plans are an option for Nebraska residents who are looking to cover some of the “gaps” for things not covered by Medicare Parts A and B, such as copayments, coinsurance and deductibles.
 If this is something you’re looking for, you may want to consider a Medicare Supplement Insurance plan in Nebraska.
 Medicare Supplement Insurance plans can be purchased from private insurance companies throughout Nebraska.

-Nebraska residents have 8 Medigap or Medicare Supplement Insurance plans from which to choose.
+In 2022, Nebraska residents have many Medigap or Medicare Supplement Insurance plans from which to choose.
 These include basic benefits in Plans A, B, D, G, K, L, M and N. Medigap Plans C, E, F, H, I and J are no longer available to newly eligible to Medicare recipients but enrollees have been grandfathered into these plans.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.